 If it is affecting you to the point of constant anxiety, unmanageability, depression and self-loathing then change it; but you have to want to change it.
 Just like Lara did.

 *Lara found herself in a dangerous place.
 She had made a series of bad decisions when it came to relationships and had found herself the victim of severe emotional abuse.
 She eventually came out of the relationship only to find herself free and content.

-For the 4 years that she had dated the man who took complete control over her every move, from telling her how to dress, how to speak, to telling her where to go and who she could speak to… At the end of the relationship Lara was suddenly free to do what she wanted.
-For the 4 years that they were together Lara was not allowed to even sip alcohol; and so when she gained her freedom she went out with the few friends she had left and downed a bottle of vodka as a ‘screw you’ to her ex.
+For the 4 years that she had dated the man who took complete control over her every move, from telling her how to dress, how to speak, to tell her where to go and who she could speak to… At the end of the relationship, Lara was suddenly free to do what she wanted.
+For the 4 years that they were together Lara was not allowed to even sip alcohol, and so when she gained her freedom she went out with the few friends she had left and downed a bottle of vodka as a ‘screw you’ to her ex.